Saturday, September 20, 2025

 We all have our issues.

 What I'm trying to say is: I do not wish to be one of these people.
 I do not wish to match.
 I would rather not run away from my problems.
-I would rather confront them head on and have a discussion / if need be: a fight (humans have emotions and those of us pretending not to are only hurting themselves & others).
+I would rather confront them head on and have a discussion / if need be: a fight (humans have emotions and those of us pretending not to are only hurting ourselves & others).
 Address whatever it is that is currently bothering - preferably without bringing up all of this score-keeping bologna / shit from the past (something else my two women role models had in common/that drove me bananas).
 Either:

 a.) come to a solution / action plan of sorts